adamhindTESP/Guardian-Seed/Readme.md

 ## Why This Exists

 Modern AI safety systems are often opaque, learned, or philosophically aspirational.
-Guardian Seed provides something different: a **minimal, auditable, executable ethical backstop** that runs on real hardware today.
+Guardian Seed exists to provide something different:

+> **A minimal, auditable, executable ethical backstop that runs on real hardware today.**

+The goal is not to align intelligence or solve general AI ethics.
-The goal is not to align intelligence, but to **bound behavior** with unbreakable constraints.
+The goal is to **bound behavior** with a small set of unbreakable constraints that cannot drift, learn, or be optimized away.

+Guardian Seed is designed for autonomous systems, robotics, and AI agents where **failure must default to safety, dignity, and restraint**.

 ---